frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student.md

 # Student

-**The Student document will hold all the data of any Student in your Academy like their Personal Information, Photo, Date of Birth, Address etc.**
+**The Student document will hold all the data of any Student in your Academy like their Personal Information, Photo, Date of Birth, Address, etc.**

 This form will also contain any additional details like the Student's Guardian and Sibling details.